 Despite the lower visibility on the western side of Bare Island this is a very popular Dive Site with average depths between 7 - 12mIt’s also one of the few dive sites in Sydney for reliable sightings of the curious Red Indian Fish.,

 Big Plates boasts a beautiful display of healthy, hard and soft corals.
 The anchor sits in approx 10m of water, which makes it a perfect site for new divers or those who have not dived for a while.
-There are lots of nooks and crannies to explore, as well as a mini cave, unfortunately you cannot fit inside it.

 The island has a business concession to collect birds nests.
 Divers cannot get on the island.
 This island is located in the area of Mu Koh Chumphon National Park.